HewlettPackard/oneview-puppet/TESTING.md

   It is not necessary to create spec files for both `providers`, as that would just lead to needless repetition.

   In such a case, the correct approach is to create a spec file specific to the `provider` that only `inherits` the code, and use it to test all of the methods.
-Ensuring path and line coverage and reducing needless repetition.
+Ensuring line coverage and reducing needless repetition.

   Another good practice is to create *shared* tests which can be included into the `_spec` files and further reduce the amount of code repetition.